Robert-van-Engelen/Forth500/manual.md

 can use branching based on the value of a variable:

     VARIABLE spanish ↲

+A `VARIABLE` parses the next word in the input and adds the word to the dictionary as a variable, in this case `spanish`.

+We rewrite our `hello` as follows:

     : hello ↲
       spanish @ IF ↲
         ."
 Hola, Mundo!" ↲